 Nick Summa '08

 After studying Japanese at Mount Union, the next logical step was to move to Japan and find a job that incorporated Japanese somehow.
 I found a job teaching English through a private English school and have been working there for a year and a few months now.
 I teach all ages (my youngest student is 3 and my oldest student is in her 70’s), and I enjoy the variety my week entails.
-Unlike your average 9 to 5 job, I work 12-9 Tuesday through Saturday.
+Unlike your average nine-to-five job, I work noon to nine Tuesday through Saturday.
 It is a bit of a different schedule than I was used to in America, but being able to sleep in is a fantastic perk.

-My company helps me a lot with living in Japan, but it’s not always easy communicating and getting around places, but the obstacles make me more independent and make for great embarrassing stories later on.
+The school I work for helps me a lot with living in Japan, but it’s not always easy communicating and getting around places.
+That being said, the obstacles make me more independent and make for great embarrassing stories later on.
 I think anyone studying a language seriously should find an internship or job in another country.
-You can see objectively the pros and cons of your home life as well as take in new experiences and make new relationships.
+You can see objectively the pros and cons of life in your home country as well as take in new experiences and make new relationships.
 I feel that after my time in Japan is over, I won’t only have a few years of work experience, I will have another chapter of my life that I can say I successfully completed.